-- (1) Subject to any resolution passed by the Association in general meeting, the funds of the Association are to be used only in pursuance of the objects of the Association in such manner as the committee determines. - (2) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by any two members of the committee or one member of the committee and one employee of the Association, being members or employees authorised to do so by the committee. - (3) The annual statement of accounts will be examined by the Association's auditor before being submitted to the annual general meeting, and any reports or opinions on the accounts provided by the auditor will be conveyed to the meeting.
+(1) Subject to any resolution passed by the Association in general meeting, the funds of the Association are to be used only in pursuance of the objects of the Association in such manner as the committee determines.

+- (2) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by the public officer and one member of the committee or employee of the Association, being a members or employee authorised to do so by the committee. - (3) The annual statement of accounts may be examined by an independent chartered accountant or the Association's auditor before being submitted to the annual general meeting, and any reports or opinions on the accounts provided by the chartered accountant or auditor will be conveyed to the meeting.
+Direction for the Secretary to commission an independent financial review or audit will be voted upon by the members at each Annual General Meeting, and at any Special General Meeting convened to review the finances of the Association.
+The resultant report will be presented to members once it is received, which must be prior to the following year's annual general meeting.